 Elections Code section 10010 requires at least four public hearings to be held prior to a public hearing on the adoption of the ordinance that formally establishes the districts, for a total of five public hearings.
 Two public hearings must be held before draft maps are drawn to solicit public feedback on the composition of the districts.
 Two additional hearings must be held after at least one draft district map is released for public comment.
 The first two hearings must be held over a period of time not to exceed 30 days, and the second two hearings must occur over a period of time no longer than 45 days.

-Below is the tentative timeline for the process of adopting a by-district election method:
+Below is the modified timeline that was approved by the City Council on May 10, 2017, for the process of adopting a by-district election method:

 |04-12-2017||First Public Hearing prior to draft maps.
 Demo of public online line-drawing tools.|